larson-group/clubb_release/Readme.txt

 namelist.

-Finally, if you wish to see the results of your calculations, you will need to append their names to the vars_zt and var_zm portion of the namelist.
+Finally, if you wish to see the results of your calculations, you will need to append their names to the vars_zt and var_zm portion of the stats namelist.
 The variables follow the convention of the a=1, and b=2, appended after the sclr portion of their name.
 For example. the first scalar mean is 'sclram', and the second is 'sclrbm'.
 These and their forcings are all that occurs in